Citalopram Oral Solution Generic Name & Formulations

 Concomitant pimozide, linezolid, IV methylene blue.
 During or within 14 days of MAOIs; do not start an MAOI during or within 14 days of citalopram.

 Increased risk of suicidal thinking and behavior in children, adolescents and young adults; monitor for clinical worsening and unusual changes in all patients.
 Avoid in congenital long QT syndrome, bradycardia, hypokalemia, hypomagnesemia, recent MI, uncompensated heart failure, or concomitant drugs that prolong the QT interval: not recommended; monitor ECG if therapy is considered.
 Discontinue therapy if persistent QTc measurements >500ms.
 Correct hypokalemia, hypomagnesemia before starting and periodically monitor.
 Monitor for serotonin syndrome; discontinue and treat if occurs.
 Screen for bipolar disorder, mania, or hypomania prior to initiation.
 Seizure disorder.
 Angle-closure glaucoma.
 Hepatic or severe renal impairment (CrCl <20mL/min).
 Volume-depleted.
+Sexual dysfunction.
 Avoid abrupt cessation.
 Reevaluate periodically.
 Write ℞ for smallest practical amount.
 Elderly.
 Labor & delivery.
-Pregnancy (Cat.C) (avoid 3rd trimester; see full labeling for effects on neonate).
+Pregnancy: effects on neonates exposed in 3rd trimester (see full labeling).
 Nursing mothers: not recommended.

 See Contraindications.
 Increased risk of serotonin syndrome with other serotonergic drugs (eg, triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, amphetamines, St. John's Wort) or with drugs that impair serotonin metabolism (eg, MAOIs, linezolid, IV methylene blue).
 Avoid drugs that prolong QT interval including Class 1A (eg, quinidine, procainamide) or Class III antiarrhythmics (eg, amiodarone, sotalol), antipsychotics (eg, chlorpromazine, thioridazine), antibiotics (eg, gatifloxacin, moxifloxacin), and others (eg, pentamidine, methadone, levomethadyl acetate).
 Avoid alcohol.
 Increased risk of bleeding with NSAIDs, aspirin, warfarin, and others that affect coagulation.
 May be potentiated by cimetidine, lithium, potent inhibitors of CYP2C19 or CYP3A4 (eg, azole antifungals).
 May be antagonized by carbamazepine.
 Increases metoprolol levels.

-GI upset, dry mouth, somnolence, insomnia, increased sweating, anorexia, rhinitis, sexual dysfunction, agitation, fatigue, arthralgia, myalgia, hyponatremia (esp. elderly); dose-dependent QT prolongation.
+Nausea, diarrhea, dry mouth, somnolence, insomnia, increased sweating, ejaculation disorder, rhinitis, agitation, fatigue, anxiety, anorexia, arthralgia, myalgia, hyponatremia (esp. elderly); dose-dependent QT prolongation.

 Formerly known under the brand name Celexa Oral Solution.